Recession Proof Gardening Explained

 What Recession-Proof Gardening Actually Means

 This does not make the garden joyless.
-In fact, many people find it more satisfying because the harvest has clear value.
-A bowl of tomatoes, a tray of herbs, a run of beans, a patch of potatoes, or a steady supply of greens starts to feel like a real household asset.
+In fact, many people find it more satisfying because the harvest has obvious value.
+A bowl of tomatoes, a container of herbs, a steady patch of greens, a run of beans, or a stored crop like onions and potatoes starts to feel like a real household asset.
 It is not just pretty.
 It is helpful.

 Recession-proof gardening also overlaps with other resilience-based approaches.
 It has something in common with scarcity gardening because both ask what is most useful.
 It overlaps with survival gardening because both help households prepare for stress.
 But recession-proof gardening speaks most directly to budget strain.
 It is the gardening version of asking, How can we grow more of what helps us spend less?